datbos/Data-Science-skills/README.md

 -- “_posts” html code generator with post image transferred

-## img portfolio
+## img/portfolio/???????.png
 - store the images for the posts section

-## img profile
+## img/profile/profile.png
-- store the image for the top of the landing page
+- store the image for the top of the landing page - seems to have to be a png file not jpg